tytydraco/yessleep/out/The_Pit.md

 I return to the holly I’d just finished and start cutting away at it even more.
 John returns to the pit to continue watching it.
 Once I’ve finished one I move on to the next, then the next.
 I work fast, but It still takes hours to trim all the shrubs.
 The entire time I’m working, John just stares into the pit.
 I try not to think about him, and just work.
 I try not to think about how I’m essentially butchering these plants.
 I try not to think about the pit, but the longer I’m there the more thoughts of it creep in, until it’s all I can think about.
 So far, I’ve managed to avoid to so much as look at it since I’d arrived, however, now that all the vines are pulled and everything is trimmed, all that’s left to do is gather the debris and pour it in.
 It’s not like I can do that without going near the thing or looking at it.

 I grab my rake and start scooping the debris towards the pit.
 John just watches as I scoop the debris in.
 At one glance, I can tell it’s definitely gotten deeper than when I last saw it, much deeper.
-Leafs and debris cascade down the side of it, falling to the bottom.
+Leaves and debris cascade down the side of it, falling to the bottom.
 As much as I’m putting in, it should be filling up at least a little.
 I leave to gather another pile of debris.
 When I return, it’s already deeper.
 Every time I leave to gather another pile, it’s deeper as soon as I come back.

 “Well, that’s all of it,” I say, as I scoop in the last rake-full of debris.